Know what you are getting into…

-If you are interested in or considering buying an existing business, we at STEPHENS & TOZER would love to assist you.
+If you are interested in or considering buying a business in Australia, we, at STEPHENS & TOZER, would love to assist you.

 We are experts in all areas of property and business law.
-Expert advice, informed decisions results in a prosperous business!!!
+Expert advice and informed decisions result in a prosperous business.